jkt293/Audio4All/docs/2DSchematic.md

 # 2D Schematic

 <pre>
-Shown is our original 2D overview of our complete layout.
+Shown below is our original 2D overview of our complete layout.
 This includes all the components used with exact measurements and dimensions of each part.<br />Producing this schematic was a result of using Adobe Photoshop for precise scaling.
 </pre>

 ## Schematic: